IoTone/SpectaclesDeskWindow/README.md

 ### deskstreamsvc (advanced)

 There is a one time setup, really nothing to build unless you decide to build your dependencies from scratch (maybe in a Yocto Linux setup).
+The script used to pull dependencies is called:

+setup_deps.sh

+For linux arm64 systems, it is called setup_deps_aarch64.sh

 The directory deskstreamsvc contains different platforms: mac, windows, linux.
 First thing to do is make sure you have node20 installed.
 I use nvm for this, but on linux you might use "n" instead.